microsandman/microsandman/README.md

 ## Hey 💀

-My name is ##### and I am a computer science major
+My name is #####/microsandman and I am a computer science major at wright state

-I plan to become a Game dev and learn gereal coding
+I plan to become a Game dev and learn general coding

+some projects I will be working on:

+1. Advanced Bash scripting

+2. working with networking and firewalls

 I hope you have a great time on my profile
 <!--